Bet365 Historical Odds Guide: The Data, APIs, and Strategy

 BASE_URL = "https://api.oddspapi.io/v4"

-# Step 1: Get upcoming fixtures with odds
+# Step 1: Get upcoming soccer fixtures that have odds.

 fixtures = requests.get(